IT’S COOKIE TIME!

 Damaged Cookie Report (writable MS Word)

 Click Here to Watch 3 Great Cookie Selling Videos

 The History of Girl Scout Cookies

 Girl Scout Cookies are an icon of American culture.
-For 95 years, Girl Scouts, with the enthusiastic support of their families, have helped ensure the success of the annual sale.
+For nearly 100 years, Girl Scouts, with the enthusiastic support of their families, have helped ensure the success of the annual sale.
 From its earliest beginnings to its current popularity, selling Girl Scout Cookies has helped girls have fun, develop valuable life skills, and make their communities a better place.
-Click here to learn more about the Girl Scout Cookie history over the past 95 years!
+Click here to learn more about the Girl Scout Cookie history!